daveydee33/contact-keeper/README.md

 - `AuthContext` and initial state
 - `Login` and `Register` components and links in Navbar
 - `Alerts` -- context and components.
 Added and tested on Register component
+- User Registration - with check/alert if user already exits
+-